Harry Winston, Inc.

 Harry Winston, Inc. is an American luxury jeweler and producer of Swiss timepieces.
-The company was founded in 1932 as Harry H. Winston Jewels, Inc. and changed its name to Harry Winston Inc. in January 1936.
-The company is named after its founder, Harry Winston, who was called by many as the "King of Diamonds".
+Founded in 1932 as Harry H. Winston Jewels, Inc. and renamed Harry Winston, Inc. in January 1936, the company is named after its founder, Harry Winston, known as the "King of Diamonds".

-Harry Winston is widely regarded as one of the most prestigious jewelry manufacturers in the world.
-The company has its headquarters in New York City, and is a wholly owned subsidiary of the Swiss Swatch Group, which acquired it from the Toronto-based Harry Winston Diamond Corporation (now known as ACDC) in January 2013.
+Widely regarded as one of the most prestigious jewelry houses in the world, the company is headquartered in New York City and has been a wholly owned subsidiary of the Swiss Swatch Group since January 2013, when Swatch acquired it from the Toronto-based Harry Winston Diamond Corporation.